Tech-at-DU/React-Redux-Tetris-Tutorial/P02-Grid-Board/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-This section takes the grid square created in the last section and displays them as a 10 x 18 grid.
+This section takes the grid square created in the last section and displays a group of them as a 10 x 18 grid.
 This grid of squares will be a component.

 ![game-board](assets/game-board.png)

-Before we build out this grid, let's establish some initial requirements:
+Before you build out this grid, let's establish some initial requirements:

 - The the main view of the game is made of a 10 x 18 grid.
 - Each square on the grid is a single 20px x 20px square rendered from a grid square component.